awsdocs/amazon-api-gateway-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Allow users to create or update only private REST APIs<a name="security_iam_id-based-policy-examples-private-api"></a>

-This example policy uses a request condition key to require that a user creates only `PRIVATE` APIs, and to prevent updates that might change an API from `PRIVATE` to another type, such as `REGIONAL`\.
-We use a resource condition key to allow any update to an API as long as it's `PRIVATE`\.
+This example policy uses condition keys to require that a user creates only `PRIVATE` APIs, and to prevent updates that might change an API from `PRIVATE` to another type, such as `REGIONAL`\.

+We use `ForAllValues` to require that every `EndpointType` added to an API is `PRIVATE`\.
+We use a resource condition key to allow any update to an API as long as it's `PRIVATE`\. `ForAllValues` applies only if a condition key is present\.
+For create operations, a Resource condition key is not present\.
+For delete operations, a Request key is not present\.

 We use the non\-greedy matcher \(`?`\) to explicitly match against API IDs to prevent allowing non\-API resources such as authorizers\.

 ```
 {